JHU-PL-Lab/www-fpse/assignments/project.md

 Here are some concrete project ideas.
 * Some of the extensions suggested above involved writing a web server interface for your app, you could instead make that your only focus and skip the command-line version
 * Another approach is to write a command line app which would access, process, and present data from an existing RESTFul API collator/processor
-   - see e.g. [Rapid API](https://rapidapi.com) for a large list of APIs available
+   - see e.g. [Public APIs](https://github.com/public-apis/public-apis) for a large list of APIs available
    - Some free APIs there include data for shopping, weather, recipes, COVID, etc etc
    - One concrete idea could be to grab both historical weather and COVID data for a location using two different RESTful APIs and compute the correlation between temperature and new COVID cases five days later
    - etc etc etc.